Over the Apron

 17

-In a trade, each over-the-cap team's incoming salary is capped by a formula on its outgoing salary — expanded bands (200% + $250k on small salaries, +$7.5M in the middle, 125% + $250k on big ones) for teams below the first apron, and a strict 100% for teams above it.
-Every leg of a trade is judged under its own team's band.
+In a trade, each over-the-cap team's incoming salary is capped by a formula on its outgoing salary — expanded bands (200% + $250k on small salaries, outgoing + ~$9.1M in the middle, 125% + $250k on big ones) for teams below the first apron, and a strict 100% for teams above it.
+The middle figure is the CBA's "$7.5M" grown with the cap since 2023-24.
+Each team in a trade is judged under its own band.

 Hard cap